robinhouston/solitaire/README.md

 # Solitaire

-This repository contains some code to analyse reachable positions in Solitaire, played on the traditional cross-shaped English board with 33 holes.
+This repository contains some code to analyse reachable positions in Solitaire, played on the traditional cross-shaped English board with 33 holes, starting from the position where all but the central hole are filled.

 The reason I wrote this is to discover whether there are any reachable 17-peg positions that have a certain sort of symmetry.
 (Spoiler: there are not.)
 The `soli` program implements this search.